hokiebrian/spotify_plus/README.md

 - All of the services are available to be called from the Home Assistant Frontend or via Automations and Scripts
 - As a suggestion, add an automation that triggers when the Player attribute `media_content_id` changes and call the `get_song_data` and `extras` services
 - Set your artists and playlists to refresh at whatever interval you choose.
 They do not poll at all unless called upon, but the data will survive restarts.
-- Use auto-entities or Markdown cards to generate cards for your artists, playlists, search results, queue, recent items, etc. (Examples to be provided at a future date)
+- Use auto-entities or Markdown cards to generate cards for your artists, playlists, search results, queue, recent items, etc.
 - Use Song Info to visualize current track parameters (Energy, Valence, etc.)
 - See [EXAMPLES](/examples.md) for interface examples